 These ceremonies and songs were offered in the spirit of collective healing: the healing of our thoughts, our feelings, our relations, our exchanges and of the planet, mother Earth.
 Please watch each one with reverence and respect for the intention of the communities.

 We have also organized a crowdfunding for rural internet access for the most remote communities of the network in the Amazon region.
 Access to rural internet has proven to be a significant deterrent of territorial invasions by cattle ranchers in the most remote regions of the Amazon where Indigenous communities experience greater vulnerability because of lack of access to fast communication.
+We raised CAD6500 for three communities.

 The recordings can also be accessed at: